Tesla Model X Buyers Guide

 The build dates when these changed are as follows (note the build date is not the registration date, and there can be several months between build date and registration date, especially outside the US):

 It should be noted that cars can be upgraded from HW2 and HW2.5 to HW3 so you may find cars built before the HW3 production dates which now have HW3.
-At present Tesla advise that cars cannot be updated to HW4.
+Tesla has sadi that cars cannot be updated to HW4.
+This seems to be have been updated to say they will, or might, but no cars have been upgraded so far.
+Time will tell if even HW4 is sufficient for true self driving.

 When did Autopilot HW4 start being delivered?